FleekHQ/fleek-blog/content/posts/2020-07-06-daemon-release.md

 ---
 template: post
-title: 'Introducing The Space Daemon: Build Privacy-focused and Peer to Peer Apps'
+title: "Introducing The Space Daemon: Build Privacy-focused and Peer to Peer Apps"
 slug: daemon-release
 draft: false
 date: 2020-07-06T12:18:31.636+00:00
+description:
-description: We’re excited to introduce our latest and most exciting decentralized development, the Space Daemon.
+  We’re excited to introduce our latest and most exciting decentralized development, the Space Daemon.
 Come learn more and how to use it!
 category: Release
 socialImage: https://fleek-team-bucket.storage.fleek.co/SpaceDaemon.png
 tags:
   - release
 ---

 ![](https://fleek-team-bucket.storage.fleek.co/SpaceDaemon.png)

 We’re excited to introduce our latest and most exciting decentralized development, the Space Daemon.